pbinkley/microcopying_1940/index.markdown

 housing of the positive print.
 It immediately involves the setting up of records for clearing the thing in and out---controls.
 We permit the second copy of the positive print to remain, say, in Cleveland, Ohio, and that replaces in use the newspaper file.
-In other words, once and for all the necessity <span style="page" id="page258">[p.258]</span> disappears of bringing out the large bound volumes which are elephantine in size and very heavy, unless it is necessary through some former film to check the original.</p>
+In other words, once and for all the necessity <span class="page" id="page258">[p.258]</span> disappears of bringing out the large bound volumes which are elephantine in size and very heavy, unless it is necessary through some former film to check the original.</p>